 After living in Williamsburg for over 15 years, Cal saw the community grow and become more gentrified.
 He felt he truly understood the local landscape and wanted to give his neighbors a genuine restaurant that offered something for everyone.
 With the help of close friends, Mike Arvan and Shevawn Norton, they transformed what once was a bustling turn-of-the-century factory and most recently a neighborhood bodega, into present day Rye restaurant.
 Together they restored the century-old floor, treated each tin ceiling tile by hand, and spent countless hours of sanding and detail work resurrecting the century-old bar that has become the centerpiece of Rye.
 Flea markets and junk stores were, and still are, scavenged to style Rye's carefully considered decorative and functional details.

 At Rye, Cal serves delicious yet approachable food that is free of pretense and not something overly conceptualized or obscure.
 Everything from the décor to the food & drink is well thought out, accessibly priced, cooked with expertise, presented elegantly, and served by its friendly and knowledgeable staff.

-With the opening of Bar Below Rye, or B.B.R. as we like to call it, Cal has expanded the Rye atmosphere with this more casual, but just as beautifully designed, counterpart.
+With the opening of Bar Below Rye - or B.B.R. as we like to call it - Cal has expanded the Rye atmosphere with this more casual, but just as beautifully designed, counterpart.
 With this hidden underground bar, he created a neighborhood drinking room that is a welcomed getaway from the fast-paced & ostentatious landscape of New York’s current nightlife scene.

 Cal still resides around the corner in Williamsburg, Brooklyn NY.